 The presence of the BUBBLED property on a pin means that only low-asserted signals may be connected to it.
 The assertion of the pin name has no bearing on assertion checking.
 The reason for this is the BUBBLE command capability of the editor which changes the graphical representation of the body (adds or deletes a bubble) without changing the pin name.
 The Compiler needs to know whether a pin has a graphical bubble on it since the pin name does not (and cannot) convey this information.

 EXPR : DRAWING : INHERIT()

-The EXPR property is used to specify the selection expression for a drawing.
+The EXPR property specifies the selection expression for a drawing.
 Drawings can be conditionally compiled.
 The specific condition for which a particular drawing is intended is determined by the selection expression.
 For example, given the drawing PART1, there may be three versions with the following selection expressions:

-PART1.LOGIC.1.1 (SIZE<4)
+PART1.LOGIC.1.1 (SIZE < 4)

-PART1.LOGIC.2.1 (SIZE >= 4) and (SIZE<8)
+PART1.LOGIC.2.1 (SIZE > = 4) and (SIZE < 8)

-PART1.LOGIC.3.1 (SIZE > = 8)
+PART1.LOGIC.3.1 (SIZE > = 8) . ,

-The PARTI drawing has three versions.
+The PART1 drawing has three versions.
 Each version, presumably, is different.
 The Compiler selects one of the versions based on the value of its selection expression.
 If the selection expression has a non-zero value, that version of the drawing is used.
 The Compiler checks to make sure that one and only one of the selection expressions evaluates true.
-If no selection expression evaluates true, the Compiler outputs an error message.
+If no selection expression evaluates true, the Compiler outputs an error message (for additional information on selection expressions, see the Compiler Reference Manual).

-The value of the EXPR property can be any integer expression involving constants, text macros, arithmetic operators (\, /, -, +, MOD), logical operators (OR, AND, NOT), relational operators (<, <=, =, >=, >, <>), or functions (ORD, ABS).
-See the SCALD III Language section for a complete description of expressions.
+The value of the EXPR property can be any integer expression involving constants, text macros, arithmetic operators (, /, -, +, MOD), logical operators (OR, AND, NOT), relational operators (<, <=, =, >=, >, <>), or functions (ORD, ABS).
+See the Sections 6 and 7 for additional information.